 Will my insurance cover testing and treatment for COVID-19?

 Yes.
 Most health insurance plans will cover testing and treatment for medically-necessary services related to COVID-19.
-Commissioner Kreidler has ordered all health plans his office regulates to waive copays and deductibles for people requiring testing (doh.wa.gov) for COVID-19.
-If you are concerned about whether or not you should be tested, read the guidance from the Department of Health and call your providers first.
+Commissioner Kreidler has ordered all health plans his office regulates to waive copays, coinsurance and deductibles for COVID-19 PCR (polymerase chain reaction) testing provided by a medical provider.
 Copays and deductibles will still apply if you need treatment.
+Insurers are not required to cover PCR testing required for employment or travel.

 If you are a member of a health sharing ministry, your coverage may be limited.
 Check the language of your coverage to understand what’s covered and what’s excluded.